Fabian-Ser/CarWipe-FiveM/README.md

 - Delete & Normal destroyed vehicle's
 - A option to use ESX or not
 - Not deleting of someone is driveing the vehicle
+- A option to only carwipe broken vehicles

 [PREVIEW](https://youtu.be/58E7WdJvPlQ)